KumarRobotics/bluefox2/README.md

 `~hdr` (`bool`, default: `false`)

-Only 200wG camera supports this mode, set `hdr` to `true` for other cameras will have no effect
+Only 200wG camera supports this mode, set `hdr` to `true` for other cameras will have no effect.

 `~boost` (`bool`, default: `false`)